stoyanovd/HoardAllocator/README.md

 mymake contains commands to compile allocator and commands to run programs with this allocator.

 Notice!
-if you want to run gedit: firstly close all gedit's windows.
+If you want to run gedit: firstly close all gedit's windows.